thomasganka/sdc-mapr-k8s/README.md

 * Service annotation for HPE is slighly different.
 Please see HPE/sdc-svc.yaml for an example.

 * Secure MapR Cluster (HPE) - Long Lived Ticket must be in the same namespace as the streamsets deployment.
-In this case, I just copied over the ticket uses a command like this: <code> kubectl get secret hpe-ticket-secret --namespace=hpe-csi --export -o yaml | kubectl apply --namespace=streamsets -f - <code>
+In this case, I just copied over the ticket uses a command like this: <code> kubectl get secret hpe-ticket-secret --namespace=hpe-csi --export -o yaml | kubectl apply --namespace=streamsets -f - </code>

 * Secure MapR Client - Requires an SSL Truststore.
 If MapR Cluster uses Self Signed Certs, they need to be added to ssl-truststore.
 If the MapR Cluster uses  certs signed by a well known CA, then the java cacerts file can be used.